QubesOS/qubes-doc/configuration/network-bridge-support.md

 Network Bridge Support (EXPERIMENTAL and UNSUPPORTED)
 =====================================================

-The Qubes developpement team does not support bridging the network interfaces found in NetVM and don't plan to support it at all.
+The Qubes development team does not support bridging the network interfaces found in NetVM and don't plan to support it at all.
 Several reasons for that:

--   Using a bridged VM is almost only necessary for developpers testing or working on OSI layer 2 or layer 3 tools (MAC or routing protocols).
+-   Using a bridged VM is almost only necessary for developers testing or working on OSI layer 2 or layer 3 tools (MAC or routing protocols).
 If not for testing, such tools are almost only used directly on routers ...).
 -   Most of these tools can be anyway used directly inside the NetVM, which has direct access to the network card.
 -   It is also possible to use a secondary network card plugged into a specific development VM.
 -   Such a setup could break security features of Qubes such as AppVM firewalling.